Blevs/vim-dzo/README.md

 # dzo.vim

-A dark colourscheme for Vim based on a custom pallette.
+A dark color scheme for Vim based on a custom palette.
 It aims to be selective in its use of color and contrast.
 Compared to other themes it doesn't pack your editor full of a full spectrum of colors.